-Canon 1D X Mark II versus Canon 1D Mark IV
+Canon 1D X Mark II vs 1D Mark IV

 The Canon EOS-1D X Mark II and the Canon EOS-1D Mark IV are two professional cameras that were revealed to the public, respectively, in February 2016 and October 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX Mark II) and an APS-H (1D Mark IV) sensor.
-The 1DX Mark II has a resolution of 20 megapixel, whereas the 1D Mark IV provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1DX Mark II has a resolution of 20 megapixels, whereas the 1D Mark IV provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1D X Mark II vs Canon 1D Mark IV
+Body comparison: Canon 1D X Mark II vs 1D Mark IV

 The side-by-side display below illustrates the physical size and weight of the Canon 1D X Mark II and the Canon 1D Mark IV.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1DX Mark II – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX Mark II – represents 100 percent across all the size and weight measures).